 When Maintaining Direct Contact

 If still in direct contact with your loved one, reduce your loved one’s risk of exposure as much as possible by adopting the practices of social distancing outlined above.
 Clean any objects coming from outside the home, such as deliveries.
 The CDC also recommends sanitizing high-touch surfaces and common areas with household disinfecting wipes, household cleaners or a diluted bleach solution (1/3 cup bleach per gallon of water).
-A mask and gloves can limit the spread of germs and, if these must be reused, they should also be sanitized with a disinfectant.
+If a mask and gloves must be reused, they should also be sanitized with a disinfectant.
 Consult your loved one’s health care team for their advice on what to disinfect and how to do so safely.

 When Limiting Physical Contact